Development and Validation of Bioanalytical Assays for Biologics: Quantitation (PK) and Immunogenicity Assays

 Part 1: Quantitation Assays

-Quantitation assays are critical for the development of biologics and biopharmaceuticals as well as accurate detection of protein biomarkers.
-Immunoassays for quantitation of protein drugs in biological matrices (ex. plasma, serum, tissue) generally take much longer to develop and are subject to a wider range of interferences than traditional xenobiotic small molecule quantitation assays by LC-MS/MS. Part 1 of this interactive two-day course focuses on these critical assays and will take you step-by-step through the development of quantitation assays for proteins including monoclonal antibodies.
+Quantitation assays are critical for the development of biologics and biopharmaceuticals, as well as accurate detection of protein biomarkers.
+Immunoassays for quantitation of protein drugs in biological matrices (ex. plasma, serum, tissue) generally take much longer to develop and are subject to a wider range of interferences than traditional xenobiotic small molecule quantitation assays by LC-MS/MS. Part 1 of this interactive two-day course focuses on these critical assays and will take you step-by-step through the development of quantitation assays for proteins, including monoclonal antibodies.

-The course begins with basic development, highlighting technical requirements, regulatory requirements and industry trends.
+The PK assay development course begins with basic development, highlighting technical requirements, regulatory requirements, and industry trends.
 We start by detailing how to select and maintain critical reagents, then move to assay formats.
 This includes understanding physical processes behind the four-parameter model and how to interpret curve shape in terms of assay optimization.
 Then we move into qualification and validation of the assays to support pre-clinical and clinical studies.
-Part 1 of this course ends with preparation of the assay for use in a bioanalytical laboratory, including validation, establishing robustness, determining acceptable and practical system suitability criteria and suggestions for long term maintenance of the assay.
-Finally, this course will go over the different findings observed by the regulatory agencies on those type of assays.

 Part 2: Immunogenicity Assays

-Part 2 of this course starts with an overview of immunology followed by the requirements of an immunogenicity program, including the establishment of a tiered testing approach for screening, confirmation assay analysis, titer assays and neutralizing antibody assays.
-The course will explain the selection of the right platform/format depending on the drugs and its usage, including an analysis of strengths and weaknesses of each format.
 This course then goes on to cover basic development of these assays, highlighting how to develop and label critical antibody reagents.
 This is followed by a review of current scientific guidelines on how to establish cut-points (with a hands-on calculation workshop with sample data at the end of the course).
 Optimization of screening assays to improve sensitivity and drug tolerance (amount of drug on board that can interfere with the assay) is also reviewed.
-Then we move into validation of the assays to support pre-clinical and clinical studies.
-The course will end with neutralization assays approaches.
+Then we move on to validation of the assays to support pre-clinical and clinical studies.
+The course will end with neutralization assay approaches.

 Who Should Attend